-Working closely alongside our Private Client department we are able to offer effective solutions and practical advice on the many issues that arise under the Inheritance (Provision for Family and Dependants) Act 1975 and Inheritance Act 1975 to personal representatives, beneficiaries and potential claimants.
+Our Private Client and Litigation departments work closely together to be able to offer effective solutions and practical advice on the many issues that arise under the Inheritance (Provision for Family and Dependants) Act 1975 to personal representatives, beneficiaries and potential claimants.
 We can lead you through the process step by step and give advice upon:

 - Does the Applicant meet the criteria to be entitled to make a claim?